Sometimes the best things come in little packages -- or in the case of Princess Carolina of Orange-Nassau -- the best things are under 100 pages.

 Carolina of Orange-Nassau (Chronos Books) is Dutch historian Moniek Bloks' first book.
 She does not disappoint.

-Carolina's descendants remain in line to the Dutch throne until 1922 when the Netherlands government promulgated a new constitution.
+Carolina's descendants remained in line to the Dutch throne until 1922 when the Netherlands government promulgated a new constitution.

 In 1778, Mozart came to the Weilburg court, which Carolina considered a "crowning moment" for her husband's principality.